 This feature sounds a warning tone to warn the driver of obstacles near the rear bumper, and functions only when R (Reverse) gear is selected.

-1. To disable/enable the reverse sensing system feature, select this function from the SETUP control for the current display mode.
+1. To disable/enable the reverse sensing system feature, put the vehicle in R (Reverse).